Orbifolds from a metric viewpoint: The metric double covering

 \section{The metric double covering}

 The aim of this section is to prove Proposition \ref{prp:metric_double}.
 Let us explain the required notions first.
-The \emph{metric double} of a metric space $X$ along a closed subspace $Y\subset X$ is defined as the topological double $2_Y X$ endowed with the unique maximal metric that is majorized by the metrics on the two copies $X_1$ and $X_2$ of $X$ in $2_Y X$ \cite[3.1.24]{MR1835418}.
+The \emph{metric double} of a metric space $X$ along a closed subspace $Y\subset X$ is defined as the quotient of the disjoint union of two copies $X_1$ and $X_2$ of $X$ by the equivalence relation that identifies copies of elements $y\in Y$ in $X_1$ and $X_2$, endowed with the unique maximal metric that is majorized by the metrics on the two copies $X_1$ and $X_2$ of $X$ in $2_Y X$ \cite[3.1.24]{MR1835418}.
 Equivalently, this metric can be described as a \emph{gluing metric} where the distance between two points $x,y \in 2_Y X$ is defined as the infimum of